rust-lang/rfcs/text/3729-sized-hierarchy.md

   - Alternatively, described in [*Adding `?ValueSized`*][adding-valuesized], existing relaxed bounds syntax could be used, where a desired bound is written as opting out of the next strictest.
 - Should `MetaSized` be introduced?
+If so, in addition to `ValueSized` or as an alternative to `ValueSized`?
   - All existing types currently determine their size based on metadata, so this matches existing semantics.
   - Motivations for `MetaSized` are described in the [*What about `MetaSized` instead